-People over 60 have unique life experiences that shape their worldviews and daily habits.
-60 is the new 30.
-Seniors (for lack of a better term) aren’t only sitting at the rocking chair on the front porch; they’re out there living life to the fullest, probably much more like their younger counterparts.
+People over 60 have unique life experiences that influence their perspectives and daily habits.
+60 is the new 30 and seniors (for lack of a better term) aren’t just sitting on a rocking chair on the front porch shouting at youngsters anymore.
+They’re out and about living life to the fullest, just like their younger counterparts.

-It’s not just our physical bodies that change as we grow older; aging comes with a change in our perspectives and behaviors.
+It’s not just our physical bodies that change as we grow older, aging also comes with a change in our habits and preferences.
 People may often find themselves doing things they didn’t do before.
-We may also gain confidence in doing things we desired to do before but were either too afraid to do or had no time for it.
+We may also gain confidence in chasing after dreams or hobbies we always longed to do but never got around to.

-From their morning routine to the way they interact with technology, there are certain things that only people over 60 do.
-Whether you’re over 60 or curious about the habits of older generations, you’re sure to find some interesting insights here.
+From morning routines to tackling new technology, there are certain things that many people over 60 do that enrich their lives.
+Whether you’ve hit that age yourself or are just curious about the habits of older generations, you’re sure to find some interesting insights here.

 1. Having A Consistent Bedtime Routine